OpenHistoricalMap/ohm-deploy/images/DEVELOPMENT.md

 ```
 ### Beyond 7: Making and then seeing changes

+View the development site on http://localhost/ or http://0.0.0.0:80

 When you make code changes, you will need to come back to terminal, ctrl-C out of the rails server, then run

 ```sh